BobBurns/mikode/README.md

 `$ make; make clean`

 Currently, Mikode has been tested on Ubuntu Linux.
+It should run on any Debian based Linux distro, and even MacOsX.

 ## Example